 In all honesty, though, I've missed reading.
 Being lost in a world entirely different, the turn of events, the intricate telling of a universe wholly different from mine ...

-Go read my book recommendation blog posts or scroll through Goodreads on your favorite genre to find a new book, or stick with the classics.
+Go read my book recommendations on Goodreads, or scroll through your favorite genre to find a new book, or stick with the classics.
+(If you're truly desperate, BookTok also works.)
 Whatever you love to read.

 - Watch a Movie

 Yeah, I'm not one of those "no-screen in summer" advocates.
 Sure, limit your screen time.
 Don't burn your poor retinas and give your sobbing brain an ache from staring at a flaming, electrical surface for long.

 But whatch two or three episodes of your favorite show.
 Watch a movie with tons of homemade popcorn (tastes better than the bagged deal - trust me.)

 From rom-coms to sci-fi action (ahem, Endgame *sob*), whatever you crave to watch is yours without any interruptions from sudden homeworks or essays to turn in.
 Ideal, isn't it?

 Everybody needs to do a little spring, or in this case, summer cleaning.

 What I like to do is completely emptying my closet before wiping it clean.
 (Oh and #LifeHack, use the same hanger for all your clothes to save closet space!)
 After that, I decide which clothes I'd like to keep, the ones I haven't worn in a while, and those I don't want or are worn out.
 Then the unwanted clothes are donated!